totalspectrum/spin2cpp/doc/basic.md

 ```
   open device as #n
 ```
-where `device` is a device driver structure returned by a system function such as `SendRecvDevice`, and `n` evaluates to an integer between 2 and 7.
+where `device` is a device driver structure returned by a system function such as `SendRecvDevice`, and `n` evaluates to an integer between 2 and 9.
 (Handles 0 and 1 also exist, but are reserved for system use.)
+The function `freefile` may be used to obtain a free file handle for use by `open`.

 Example (for P1):
 ```